 Food as Medicine

-When my daughter got sick, food became the medicine that everything else missed.
-When I opened a yoga and meditation studio in Evanston, IL, I watched women walk in depleted and walk out changed.
-Yes, the postures.
-But more importantly, they had finally sat still long enough to notice what their bodies had been trying to say.
+When I opened a yoga + meditation studio in Evanston (Chicago’s Northshore), I watched women walk in depleted and walk out changed.
+They had finally sat still long enough to notice what their bodies had been trying to say.

 The diagnosis